sanlaelaecho/unit-1-project/README.md

 ## Game Description
 Welcome to the Naruto vs Sasuke 2 player game!

+This is a 2 player game based on the ninja anime, Naruto.
+In this anime, Naruto and Sasuke are "frienemies".
+The fight locations are some popular fighting scenes in the anime.
+The attack spells are also some popular spells with transforming to 9 tails fox being the ultimate attack with highest range of damage from Naruto and summoning Susanoo being the ultimate attack for Sasuke as well.

 You can choose your location out of 6 famous fighting locations in Naruto.
 ![Background Fighting Locations](https://i.imgur.com/4yA848W.png)